BMW 530e hybrid boot space & seating

 - 2Range, MPG, CO2 & chargingWith a pure-electric range of over 30 miles and CO2 emissions as low as 31g/km, the 530e will be cheap to run provided you charge it up regularly

-- 6Practicality & boot space - currently readingThe 530e loses some boot space in order to accommodate its batteries, but it’s still adequate for practicality by executive-saloon standards
+- 6Boot space, seating & practicality - currently readingThe 530e loses some boot space in order to accommodate its batteries, but it’s still adequate for practicality by executive-saloon standards